-Hunts Point playground, located in the neighborhood of the same name in the southwest Bronx, is named for Thomas Hunt, one of the first settlers to occupy the area in the 1670s.
+Hunts Point Playground, located in the neighborhood of the same name in the southwest Bronx, is named for Thomas Hunt, one of the first settlers to occupy the area in the 1670s.
 One can easily observe the point, protruding out into the East River, on any map of the Bronx.
 In 1874, New York City, which at the time included only Manhattan, began to annex sections of the Bronx.
 Hunts Point, originally part of West Farms in what was then lower Westchester County, became the newest part of New York City.
 The area underwent significant growth and development after the IRT subway line to Manhattan was built in 1904.
-Hunts Point is famous for the Hunts Point Terminal Market, the largest produce market in the United States.
+Hunts Point is famous for the Hunts Point Terminal Market, the largest wholesale produce market in the United States.

 Directions to Hunts Point Playground

 - NYC PARKS COMPLETES $3.37 MILLION RECONSTRUCTION OF HUNTS POINT PLAYGROUND A COMMUNITY PARKS INITIATIVE SITE

 - De Blasio Administration Launches Community Parks Initiative To Build More Inclusive And Equitable Park System

 - Tomorrow's Leaders Bloom in Bronx Afterschool Council